Sawyer Tyce Winsand

-A wave of nerves propelled through my body as I paid closer attention and still felt nothing.
-I grabbed a cookie, chugged some soda and turned on my left side.
+A wave of nerves went through my body as I paid closer attention and still felt nothing.
+I grabbed a cookie, chugged some soda and lied on my left side.
 Still, nothing.
 Nervous, and a little teary eyed, I called the clinic and told them what was going on.
 They said they’d talk to the midwife and call me back.
 I knew it was close to closing time for the clinic.
-I was annoyed with the timing.
-Although I was nervous, I still didn’t believe it could happen to me.
+I was annoyed with my timing.
+Although I was nervous, I still, in the back of my head, didn’t believe it could happen to me.
 While waiting for a call back, I found Sawyer in my belly and pushed. . .nothing.
-I had done this often with all three of my pregnancies and my babies would always move or shift.
+I had done this a lot with all three of my pregnancies, and my babies would always move or shift.
 This time was different.
 Something just felt weird.
 I called my husband, Stacy, and cried as I filled him in.
-I was really nervous. . .nervous to the point when it hits your stomach and you can’t shake that unsettled feeling.
+I was really nervous. . .nervous to the point when it hits your gut and you can’t shake that unsettling feeling.

 The car ride felt much longer than the ten minutes it was.
 It was also quiet with just one question from my husband, “Feel anything?”
 “No.”

 The clinic was quiet when we arrived.
-The receptionist had even gone home.
+The receptionist had even gone home already.
 The nurse finally came out and led us to an exam room.
 Right away, I was hooked up to a monitor.
-However, they couldn’t find the heartbeat.
+However, they couldn’t quite find the heartbeat.
 Sawyer was always easy to find.
 They kept getting 106, 110, 112.
-“That’s me,” I said flatly.
+“That’s me.”
+I said flatly.

 The midwife arrived within minutes.
 She tried to find the heartbeat without success and then felt my belly.
 After a few moments, she said we should get an ultrasound.
 I think she knew then.
 Stacy said he knew then.
 I had a bad feeling, but still really didn’t think this could possibly happen to me.

 When we got home, we faced more heartbreak.
 My 2 ½ year old daughter picked up on every emotion; she knew there was no longer a “baby in momma’s belly.”
-With a memory box filled with Sawyer’s “things” (foot and hand prints, foot and hand molds, locks of hair, his blanket, his hat, the shirt I wore that still had a “stain” from Sawyer, and other items), we began to introduce Rylee to her little brother, Sawyer, who for reasons we will never know, died, and was taken to Heaven by Jesus.
-Now, she loves looking through Sawyer’s Remembrance Box and sees it as a representation of her little brother.
-Our other son, Trey, who had been completely oblivious to everything when we first came home, looks at the box with Rylee and has started to say, “Look, Baby Sawyer.”
+With a memory box (we had purchased earlier in the year), filled with Sawyer’s “things” (foot and hand prints, foot and hand molds, locks of hair, his blanket, his hat, the shirt I wore that still had a “stain” from Sawyer, and other items), we began to introduce Rylee to her little brother, Sawyer, who for reasons we will never know, died and was taken to Heaven by Jesus.
+Now, she loves looking through Sawyer’s box and sees it as a representation of her little brother.
+My other son, Trey, who had been completely oblivious to everything when we first came home, looks at the box with Rylee and has started to say, “Look, Baby Sawyer.”
 That he can still have the opportunity to know his little brother means the world to us.
-One of our biggest fears was that our baby would be forgotten.
-Not only does the Remembrance Box and its contents let Sawyer’s memory live on, it appropriately holds all we have left of him.
+The memory box is also very dear to my husband and I as one of our biggest fears was that our baby would be forgotten.
+Not only does the box and its contents let Sawyer’s memory live on, but it holds all we have left of him.

-These feelings of attachment, remembrance, representation, and love are what we aspire all families will experience with the gift of the Remembrance Box and items inside.
+These feeling of attachment, remembrance, representation, and love are what we hope all families will experience with the gift of the memory box and items inside.